rubik/mando/docs/index.rst

 -----------

-``argparse`` is great for single-command applications, which only have some options.
-Unfortunately, when more commands are added, the boilerplate grows too much along with the complexity and the verboseness of the code.
+``argparse`` is great for single-command applications, which only have some options and one, default command.
+Unfortunately, when more commands are added, the code grows too much along with its complexity.

 The solution
 ------------
 mando makes an attempt to simplify this.
-Since commands are nothing but functions, mando simply provides a couple of decorators and the job is done. mando tries to infer as much as possible, in order to allow you to write just the strictly necessary code.
+Since commands are nothing but functions, mando simply provides a couple of decorators and the job is done. mando tries to infer as much as possible, in order to allow you to write just the code that is strictly necessary.

 This example should showcase most of mando's features::